mohitpai/journey-optimizer.en/help/using/offers/offer-library/get-started-rankings.md

 * **Ranking formulas** allow you to define rules that will determine which offer should be presented first for a given placement, rather than taking into account the offers' priority scores.
 [Learn more about ranking formulas](create-ranking-formulas.md)

-* **AI models** allow you to use a trained model systems that will leverage multiple data points to determine which offer should be presented first for a given placement.
+* **AI models** allow you to use trained model systems that will leverage multiple data points to determine which offer should be presented first for a given placement.
 [Learn more about AI models](ai-models.md)

 Once a ranking formula or an AI model has been created, you can assign it to a placement in a decision.
 For more on this, see [Configure offers selection in decisions](../offer-activities/configure-offer-selection.md).